Proposed Overtime Changes: Impacts and Insights

 It’s worth noting that the mere title of a job or its description doesn’t necessarily decide its EAP status.
 Similarly, paying an employee a salary doesn’t automatically render them exempt.

-The new proposal set forth by the DOL seeks to redefine the compensation parameters in relation to the Salary Level test.
+The new rule set forth by the DOL seeks to redefine the compensation parameters in relation to the Salary Level test.
 This proposal suggests the following:

-• Standard salary level be increased from the current $35,568 per year to the 35th percentile of weekly earnings for full-time salaried workers in the lowest-wage Census Region ($1,059 per week or $55,068 annually).
+• Standard salary level be increased from the current $35,568 per year to the equivalent of $43,888 on July 1 2024.
+It will then increase to the salary level at the 35th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region ($1,128 per week or $58,656 annually) effective January 1, 2025.

-• Highly compensated employee (HCE) total annual compensation threshold be increased from the current $107,432 annual compensation to the annualized weekly earnings of the 85th percentile of full-time salaried workers, which equates to $143,988, of which at least $1,059 per week would have to be paid on a salary or fee basis.
+• Highly compensated employee (HCE) total annual compensation threshold be increased from the current $107,432 annual compensation to the annualized weekly earnings of the 85th percentile of full-time salaried workers, which equates to $151,164.

 Ongoing Automatic Salary Level Updates

 The current overtime regulations do not include a mechanism of automatic updates.
-The new proposed overtime changes includes an automatic update provision that would change the standard salary and the highly compensated employee threshold every three years to reflect current earnings data.
+The new rule includes an automatic update provision that would be effective 3 years starting July 1, 2027.
+Salary thresholds will update every three years by applying up-to-date wage data to determine new salary levels.

 What’s Next?

-Have Questions On Proposed Changes to Overtime?
+Have Questions On The New Overtime Rule?
 Contact MyHRConcierge

-Do you have questions about how this proposed ruling may affect your business?
+Do you have questions about how the new ruling may affect your business?
 MyHRConcierge can help.
 We provide human resources compliance counseling for all types of small to mid-sized businesses across the United States.
 Contact us today at 855-538-6947 xt 108, ccooley@myhrconcierge.com or schedule a consultation below: